The UB pays tribute to Luisa Granero, a leading figure in women's sculpture

 After the projection of an audiovisual about the work of the honoured artist, produced by the Government of Catalonia, in the second part of the event, Luisa Granero's son, Enric Galcerà, highlighted "the special communion that the mother achieved between teaching her disciples and the creation of her magnificent works".

-The Vice-Rector for Equal Opportunities, Inclusion and Gender at the UB, Montserrat Puig, defended the figure of Granero as "a pioneering, innovative woman and a point of reference throughout the world".
+The Vice-Rector for Equality, Inclusion and Gender at the UB, Montserrat Puig, defended the figure of Granero as "a pioneering, innovative woman and a point of reference throughout the world".
 Puig announced that, on the occasion of the centenary of the artist's birth, the sculpture Bust de noia, a work by Luisa Granero, from 1944, is on display on the main staircase of the Historic Building.
 The work, which is a portrait of his sister Aurora, is part of the Fine Arts Collection and will preside over the staircase until 31 May 2024.

 Finally, the Catalan Minister for Research and Universities, Joaquim Nadal, closed the emotional ceremony by highlighting and celebrating, on behalf of the Government of Catalonia, "the resilience and capacity to overcome that Luisa Granero's biographical profile expresses, the intensity of her learning and training, and the transformation of the teaching she learnt into her own teaching".